adynbrenden/adynbrenden/README.md

 # Hello.
 Adyn Brenden here!
-## The Fluffy Cartoonist (among Other Things)
+## An 8-Bit Zoomer
-I'm a fun male who occasionally gets inspired to do random code projects.
-I have ambitions to create at least one operating system and probably some games, but for now, I'm just a casual CS Student.
+I'm a guy who takes interest in older tech and who finds joy in the torture that is writing whole walls of code without testing :') .
+I have ambitions to create at least one operating system but am consumed by my pursuit of cartooning and everchanging interests/ideas.
 ## My Current Obsessions
 - Vixenion!
-- A simple, pool game-board app for my dad
+- Shavian Keyboard?
+- The Dragon Tamers!!!
+(Current comic project)
-- GameBoy assemblr!!
+- CUBIX (Mineclone)
 - My Patreon: https://www.patreon.com/ScottyBrenden (Nothing about coding here, just fluffy comix. lol)

 <!---